Maximum penalized likelihood estimation in semiparametric capture-recapture models: Introduction

-\citet{gim06}, as well as \citet{bonts09} and \citet{gim09}, fit their models in a Bayesian framework.
-Frequentist semiparametric analyses of capture-recapture data are presented by \citet{few09}, \citet{via10}, \citet{hug12} and \cite{hug12b}.
+\citet{gim06} were the first to use splines in a semiparametric modeling approach to flexibly model the relationship between the model parameters and the covariate of interest.
+Such nonparametric approaches allow for more flexible, data-driven functional relationships. \citet{gim06}, as well as \citet{bonts09} and \citet{gim09}, fit the semiparametric models in a Bayesian framework.
+Frequentist semiparametric analyses of mark-recapture-recovery data are presented by \citet{few09}, \citet{via10} and \citet{hug12,hug12b}.
 However, all these analyses focus on specific types of covariates, and none of the existing frequentist approaches addresses the important case of individual-specific covariates that evolve stochastically over time (but note that \citealp{via10}, considers an individual-specific covariate that is a deterministic function of time, namely age).
-In such a scenario a well-known difficulty arises, namely that when an individual is unobserved, the corresponding covariate value is also unknown, leading to a (typically) significant proportion of missing covariate values.
-The special case of discrete covariates leads to the Arnason-Schwarz model \citep{brownie93, schwarz93}, where the likelihood is available in closed form.
+In such a scenario a well-known difficulty arises, namely that when an individual is unobserved, the corresponding covariate value is also unknown, leading to a (typically) significant proportion of unknown (or missing) covariate values.
+The special case of discrete covariates leads to the Arnason-Schwarz model \citep{schwarz93,brownie93}, where the likelihood is available in closed form.
 In the case of continuous covariates, there is a substantial body of literature dealing with the estimation of fully parametric CJS-type models in the presence of missing covariate data.
-Existing approaches include the use of a conditional (``trinomial'') approach, deriving a likelihood conditional on only the observed covariate values \citep{catmt08}, a Bayesian data augmentation approach \citep{bons06,kinbc08} and a numerical integration approach leading to an approximate likelihood that can efficiently be evaluated using the hidden Markov model machinery \citep{lan13}.
+Existing approaches include the use of a conditional (``trinomial'') approach, deriving a likelihood conditional on only the observed covariate values \citep{catmt08}, a multiple imputation approach \citep{workb14}, a Bayesian data augmentation approach \citep{bons06,kinbc08,kinmgb09} and a numerical integration approach leading to an approximate likelihood that can be evaluated efficiently using the hidden Markov model machinery \citep{lan13}.